 HYBRID Meetings (Most members attending the Blue Club in person, with some watching Via ZOOM) are held occasionally, so that we can take advantage of booking more distant lecturers and judges.

 Look at the How to Join section about membership.

 Oldham Photographic Society – What we do

-Our programme includes talks, competitions, appraisals and tutorials.
+Our Programme includes talks, competitions, appraisals and tutorials.
 Project nights introduce members to new skills and try to get them thinking “out of the box”.
 Even beginners will find that their photography improves in leaps and bounds, simply by joining in and learning by example.
 There is always someone on hand to answer your questions and help you with problems.
-You won’t need to bring your camera equipment except on practical evenings and the occasional practical session.
-Look at the “Join” section about membership.
+You won’t need to bring your camera equipment except on practical evenings and the occasional outing.

 The Society is a member of the Lancashire and Cheshire Photographic Union (L&CPU) and affiliated to the Photographic Alliance of Great Britain (PAGB).
 As well as internal competitions, we take part in friendly inter-club competitions in the region.
 We support the annual L&CPU competitions with an entry and have been successful in regularly having work selected for PAGB competitions.